Cisc0-gif/Cisc0-gif.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Experienced Visual Designer with a background in Graphic Design, Computer Science, and Game Development.

 I’m currently studying at UC Irvine for my B.S in Game Design and Interactive Media, alongside a Minor in Film & Media Studies.